-One of the folk traditions that Tom Paxton has helped keep alive is that of the troubadour storyteller.
-The Ain't That News album includes a track entitled 'Sully's Pail', one of the few tracks he recorded but did not provide the lyrics1 for.
-This unaccompanied poem tells the story of a tunnelling accident in which the man Sully has been rescued from certain death by his friend and co-digger Jim Reilly.
-Both men have almost reached safety when Sully sees his rescuer killed by a rockfall just six feet away him.
-From that day on Sully has always used his friend's food pail to eat from; the story of why is told to a young worker who laughs at Sully's old battered pail.
+One of the folk traditions that Paxton has helped to keep alive is that of the troubadour story-teller.
+The Ain't That News album includes a track entitled 'Sully's Pail', one of the few tracks he recorded for which he did not provide the lyrics1.
+This unaccompanied poem tells the story of a tunnelling accident in which the man Sully has been rescued from certain death by his friend and co-digger, Jim Reilly.
+Both men have almost reached safety when Sully sees his rescuer killed by a rock fall just six feet away him.
+From that day on, Sully has always used his friend's food pail to eat from; the story of why is told to a young worker who laughs at Sully's old battered pail.

 James Chaney your body exploded in pain,

 And the beating they gave you is pounding my brain.